yangminz/cs-notes/architecture/computer-organization-and-design.md

-By John L. Hennessy and David A. Patterson
+5th Edition By John L. Hennessy and David A. Patterson

 # Chapter 4.
 The Processor